i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Session tags also had a rekey option that we never implemented.
 So it's like a double ratchet but we never did the second one.

-Here we define something like Signal Double Ratchet.
+Here we define something similar to Signal's Double Ratchet.
 The session tags are generated deterministically and identically on the receiver and sender sides.